sollambert/bevy_ambient_cg/README.md

     subfolder: Some("some/path/to/resource"),
     resolution: AmbientCGResolution::OneK,
     // this is the uv scale you want to render at, materials are generated to repeat
+    // if uv_scale is None asset server will use default Affine value when loading
     uv_scale: Some(Vec2::new(8., 8.))
+};

+pub const EXAMPLE_001: AmbientCGMaterial = AmbientCGMaterial {
+    name: "Example001",
+    subfolder: Some("some/path/to/resource"),
+    // Resolution will auto negotiate to a smaller resolution if 16K is not found.
+    // This will allow you to selectively bundle textures and not have to determine resolution that is currently loaded if so desired
+    resolution: AmbientCGResolution::SixteenK,
+    uv_scale: None,
 };
 ```
 ---